striderdbops/gydbuc/survey.md

 # Version Control and Git Knowledge Survey

 Welcome to the pre-con session on Git Your Database Under Control!
 Please fill out this survey to help us understand your background and expectations.
-Once you're done, commit your changes and create a pull request to submit your responses.
+Once you're done, commit your changes and create a pull request to submit your responses..

 ## Personal Information (Optional)
 - **Name**:
-- **What do you do with databases**:
+- **What do you do in your work**:
 - **Experience with Version Control**:

 ## Pre-Session Knowledge